felixoracle/chatty-furniture-genius/README.md

-# Welcome to your Lovable project
+# Welcome to your FURNITURE ASSISTANT project

 ## Project info